Mr. Moto's Gamble: Production

 In June 1937, Fox said the first three movies in the Mr Moto series would be Think Fast, Mr Moto, Thank You Mr Moto and Mr Moto's Gamble.
 At the same time, the studio announced three Charlie Chan movies starring Warner Oland, Charlie Chan on Broadway, Charlie Chan at College and Charlie Chan in Radio City.

 In July, Fox said Rochelle Hudson would be in Mr Moto's Gamble.
 This became Look Out Mr Moto which became Mr. Moto Takes a Chance.

 Charlie Chan at Ringside

-Fox were going do make a Charlie Chan film called Charlie Chan at Ringside starring Warner Oland as Chan and Keye Luke as Number One Son.
+Fox were going to make a Charlie Chan film called Charlie Chan at Ringside starring Warner Oland as Chan and Keye Luke as Number One Son.
 Jayne Regan was cast on the strength of her performance in Thank You, Mr Moto.
-The cast would also include Lynn Bari and be directed by Norman Tinling.
+The cast would also include Lynn Bari and be directed by James Tinling.